 5. Additional experiments and discussion.
-In the previous sections we have illustrated our analysis with numerical experiments performed on Poisson matrices (see (2.10)).
+In the previous sections we have illustrated our analysis with numerical experiments performed on Poisson matrices (as described in section 2.3).
 In this final section, we provide some additional experiments to demonstrate that the conclusions drawn in the previous sections extend to many other kind of problems coming from various real-life applications.
-We use 26 root separators (Schur complements of sparse matrices) obtained from matrices from the SuiteSparse collection [13] listed in Table 5.1.
+We use 26 root separators (Schur complements) obtained from sparse matrices from the SuiteSparse collection [9].
+The full list is given in Table 1.1 in the supplementary materials.